m13253/matrixbot-ezlogin/Readme.md

    Depending on whether a backup exists on the server, you may be asked:
    ```
-   Are you ready to reset the cryptographic identity to enable server-side backup (y/n)? y
-   Copy your backup recovery key for safe keeping: [<RECOVERY KEY>], then press ENTER to continue:
+   Backup recovery key: <RECOVERY KEY>
    ```
    Or:
    ```
-   Backup recovery key: <RECOVERY KEY>
+   Are you ready to reset the cryptographic identity to enable server-side backup (y/n)? y
+   Move <DATA PATH>/recovery-key.txt to a safe place, then press ENTER to continue:
    ```

 3. Run the bot.

    ```
-   $ cargo run --features bundled-sqlite --example echo-bot run --data /path/to/database
+   $ cargo run --example=echo-bot run --data=/path/to/database
    ```

    The database path has to match the previous step.
 If you want to run multiple bots, each one has to use a different database path.